Top 7 Facts About El Tigre Waterfalls Monteverde

 I am the founder of Monteverde Tours.
 I live in Monteverde and love nature, adventure, and Mountain Biking.
 My partner and I love spending time outdoors and dining in Monteverde.
 We have more than 30 years of combined experience in the area, and there is no park, coffee shop, or restaurant we haven’t tried at least once!

-We love helping visitors and connecting them with the different tours and activities to have a memorable experience in Monteverde.
+We love helping visitors and connecting them with the different tours and activities for a memorable experience in Monteverde.

-If you need help planning things to do in the area, send us a message, and we will happily assist you!
+If you need help planning things to do in the area, message us, and we will happily assist you!